akram443/CREATE_SIMULATED_TRAJECTORY/README.md

 # Round_About_generating_trajectory_data
 generation round about trajectory data

-using python to generate trajectory data an extract images data for roundabout roads there are many parameter that the images depend on it like number_of_points --> number of points in the round circle radius --> radius of the circle
+using python to generate trajectory data and extract images data for roundabout roads there are many parameter that the images depend on it like number_of_points --> number of points in the round circle radius --> radius of the circle